logzio/logz-docs/_source/logzio_collections/_metrics-sources/consul.md

 ##### Update Consul configuration with the telemetry stanza

-Go to one of the Consul server and create a new file name prometheus.json under consul config library ( usually it's /etc/condul.d )
+Go to one of the Consul servers and create a new file name prometheus.json under Consul's config library ( usually it's /etc/consul.d )

 Update the file with the following telemetry stanza: